tigera/docs/calico-enterprise/compliance/encrypt-cluster-pod-traffic.mdx

 sudo yum install wireguard-dkms wireguard-tools -y
 ```

-Additionally, you may optionally enable host-to-host encryption mode for WireGuard using the following command.
+Additionally, you may optionally enable WireGuard encryption for direct node-to-node communications using the following command.

+> **Warning**: `wireguardHostEncryptionEnabled` is an experimental flag that extends WireGuard encryption to host-network IP addresses for direct node-to-node communication.
+The flag is currently supported only on managed clusters deployed on EKS and AKS where WireGuard *cannot* be enabled on the cluster's control-plane node.
+Enabling this flag while WireGuard is enabled on the control-plane node can lead to a broken cluster and networking deadlock.
+{: .alert .alert-danger}
 ```bash
 kubectl patch felixconfiguration default --type='merge' -p '{"spec": {"wireguardHostEncryptionEnabled": true}}'
 ```

-> **Warning**: `wireguardHostEncryptionEnabled` is an experimental flag that extends WireGuard encryption to host-network IP addresses.
-It is currently only supported on managed clusters deployed on EKS and AKS, where WireGuard *cannot* be enabled on the cluster's control-plane node.
-Enabling this flag while WireGuard is enabled on the control-plane node can lead to a broken cluster and networking deadlock.
-{: .alert .alert-danger}

 %>
 <label:AKS>
 <%
 AKS cluster nodes run Ubuntu with a kernel that has WireGuard installed already, so there is no manual installation required.

-However, you will need to enable host-to-host encryption mode for WireGuard using the following command:
+Additionally, you may optionally enable WireGuard encryption for direct node-to-node communications using the following command.

+> **Warning**: `wireguardHostEncryptionEnabled` is an experimental flag that extends WireGuard encryption to host-network IP addresses for direct node-to-node communication.
+The flag is currently supported only on managed clusters deployed on EKS and AKS where WireGuard *cannot* be enabled on the cluster's control-plane node.
+Enabling this flag while WireGuard is enabled on the control-plane node can lead to a broken cluster and networking deadlock.
+{: .alert .alert-danger}

 ```bash
 kubectl patch felixconfiguration default --type='merge' -p '{"spec": {"wireguardHostEncryptionEnabled": true}}'
 ```
-> **Warning**: `wireguardHostEncryptionEnabled` is an experimental flag that extends WireGuard encryption to host-network IP addresses.
-It is currently only supported on managed clusters deployed on EKS and AKS, where WireGuard *cannot* be enabled on the cluster's control-plane node.
-Enabling this flag while WireGuard is enabled on the control-plane node can lead to a broken cluster and networking deadlock.
-{: .alert .alert-danger}

 %>
 <label:OpenShift>